DETAILED ACTION

 Claim 3 is rejected under 35 U.S.C.
 103 as being unpatentable over Wakabayashi as applied to claim 1 above, and further in view of Mailey(US5337983).

 [claim 3] Wakabayashi teaches a binding member as detailed above with an engaging portion(15) for assembly into a vehicle-body side(C1 L9-11).
-Wakabayashi however may not teach two of said buckle portions formed so as to be arranged such that the belt insertion directions are parallel to each other, and the belt portions are formed so as to extend downward from the lower surfaces of the buckle portions, respectively, and the engaging portion being formed so as to protrude upward on a plate-shaped connecting portion that connects lateral surfaces facing each other of the two buckle portions.
-Mailey teaches a similar binding member, and further and embodiment(fig 5) where two buckle portions are formed on either end of a plate shaped connecting portion(112), with the belt insertion directions being parallel to each other, and an engaging portion(130) protruding upward on the plate-shaped connecting portion.
+Wakabayashi however may not teach two sets of the binding members, each comprising a belt portion and a buckle portion, with said buckle portions formed so as to be arranged such that the belt insertion directions are parallel to each other, and the belt portions are formed so as to extend downward from the lower surfaces of the buckle portions, respectively, and the engaging portion being formed so as to protrude upward on a plate-shaped connecting portion that connects lateral surfaces facing each other of the two buckle portions.
+Mailey teaches a similar binding member, and further an embodiment(fig 5) where two buckle portions are formed on either end of a plate shaped connecting portion(112), with the belt insertion directions being parallel to each other, and an engaging portion(130) protruding upward on the plate-shaped connecting portion.
 It would have been obvious to one of ordinary skill in the art as of the effective filing date to use a plate-shaped connecting portion, such as taught by Mailey, to join two buckle portions and two belt portions, as this would provide additional support to wire routing material supported by the binding member, as taught by Mailey.

 Conclusion